anon-blue/anon.blue/README.txt

 hey told us we were nonessential, what more do you need to hear.
 Just realize t hat the devil is in the details.
 Together we can create the world we want to see .
 Leave the chinldren alone, they shold not take the posion shots.
-MRNA is pos ion, I don't care if you
+MRNA is pos ion, I don't care if you call it c-19 or flue.  realize they are injecting posio
+n.
+Tell everyone to tune in to Banned.Video.
                                                 hjhhjjhhj